 1. Heartleaf Philodendron (Philodendron hederaceum)

-- Ease of Care: Low; tolerates neglect well
+- Ease of care: Low; tolerates neglect.

-- Leaf Characteristics: Glossy, green, heart-shaped leaves
+- Leaf characteristics: Glossy, green, heart-shaped.

 2. String of Hearts (Ceropegia woodii)

-- Ease of Care: Moderate; minimal watering required.
+- Ease of care: Moderate; minimal watering.

 3. Sweetheart Hoya (Hoya kerrii)

-- Ease of Care: Low; infrequent watering
+- Ease of care: Low; infrequent watering.

-- Leaf Characteristics: Thick, waxy, and heart-shaped
+- Leaf characteristics: Thick, waxy, heart-shaped.

 4. Heart Leaf Fern (Hemionitis arifolia)